 I braced myself when he opened the fridge to confirm her assertion that they were gone because she cooked them for my friend.
 I really thought he was going to lose it when he saw that they were really gone, but, alas, he kept his cool and took me out for a late lunch before work.
 Not one peep about the sausages scarfed by my ferociously hungry friend.
 I envied his ability to let things go so easily.

-My other friend, the one I’ve been calling the raven haired friend, the one who was with me that first summer when I met him…the one who hooked up with the hunky monkey, he did not like AT ALL.
-He felt she was fake and sneaky in a slightly sociopathic way, and extremely manipulative.
+My other friend, the one I’ve been calling the raven haired friend, the one who was with me that first summer when I met him…the one who hooked up with the hunky monkey, he did not like nor trust.
+He felt she was not a true friend to me.
 He guaranteed she wouldn’t be my friend by the time I hit 30.
 My father said the same about her, as did other men who met and knew us together.

 They were right.
 What is it that men who love you ‘see’ what you can’t ‘see’ yourself?
 I thought she was the bee’s knees at that time.
 I saw none of the above for years.

 This caused a problem, because I needed to hang out with my friends too, I was also leaving them in a few weeks since they were going to college locally – plus, we had parties at our place a few times.
 Of course his brother and J were always there, so that didn’t help matters.
 He didn’t want to hang with his brother every night.

 We started to have little fights.
 Without fail, he never raised his voice and was his usual nonchalant self the more upset I got.
 There were a few times I couldn’t leave our place because I’d promised I’d stay for the whole party.
 He would stop in for an hour, then take me outside and tell me he was leaving, asking if I was coming with him.
 I wanted to go with him in the worst way, but I couldn’t just dump them, so I’d beg him to stay another hour.